bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

    [`netty`](https://github.com/bloomberg/blazingmq-sdk-java/tree/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/net) to achieve async I/O fairly easily.

-2. For SDKs which are highly asynchronous in their implemenation, it can be difficult to reason about when multiple events are occuring concurrently.
+2. For SDKs which are highly asynchronous in their implemenation, it can be difficult to reason about when multiple events are occurring concurrently.
    For example, events like a user-initiated *CloseQueue* operation, network disconnection with the BlazingMQ broker, and timeout of an outstanding *OpenQueue* request could occur at the same time, and it might become